Select Page

 Class schedule

-Classes are held in Lynden from 6 a.m. to 2:30 p.m.
-Monday through Thursday.
-Weeks 1 to 3 include introduction, orientation and training.
-Week 4 consists of clinicals.
-Week 5 includes two days of clinicals and one day each of skills practice and testing.
+Classes are held in Lynden Monday through Thursday.
+Weeks 1 to 3 include introduction, orientation and training from 6 a.m. to 12:30 p.m.
+Clinicals take place in Weeks 4 and 5 from 6 a.m. to 2:30 p.m.
+Week 6 includes skills practice and testing.

 About the instructor